 - Summer school – intensive, targeted courses with international faculty

-- Training in generic skills – courses in scientific writing, presentation, innovation, and communication.
+- Training in generic skills – workshops in scientific writing, innovation, and more.

-- Travel- and accommodation grants – available to all NRSN members who participate in our activities
+- Travel- and accommodation grants – to all members who participate in our activities

-- Funding of courses and events – development of new PhD courses, seminars, and invitation of international guest lecturers
+- Funding of courses and events – development of (new) PhD courses and seminars

 NRSN PhD training course in Translational Animal Models in Neuroscience

 Tromsø 8-12 August 2016